kiegroup/gwt-jsonix-schema-compiler/README.md

 GWT-JSONIX-COMPILER
 ===================

-Utility built around JSONIX tools to create JSInterop classes around an xsd schema nad use them for client-side marshalling/unmarshalling
+Utility built around JSONIX tools to create JSInterop classes from an xsd schema and use them for client-side marshalling/unmarshalling